 - Naked at Our Age: Talking Out Loud About Senior Sex by Joan Price

 - The Ultimate Guide to Sex After 50: How to Maintain—or Regain—a Spicy, Satisfying Sex Life by Joan Price

 - The Ultimate Guide to Sex and Disability: For All of Us Who Live with Disabilities, Chronic Pain, and Illness by Miriam Kaufman, Cory Silverberg, and Fran Odette

-In addition to books about sex, it's worth exploring various online resources.
+In addition, it's worth exploring various online resources.
 One of the most compelling websites is OMGYES.
-With a one-time payment, you get permanent access to a large range of tasteful videos that can teach you practical techniques for giving women pleasure (or if you're a female, self-pleasuring yourself, talking openly about your body, and communicating your needs).
+With a one-time payment, you get permanent access to a large range of tasteful videos that can teach you practical techniques for female pleasure (including talking openly about your body and communicating your needs).
 The website features some older women and is designed to empower both men and women of every age.

 By learning more about your body and enlisting the help of your doctor, therapist, and romantic partner, good sex is achievable at any age.